believer/atom-react-alt-templates/README.md

 # atom-react-alt-templates

-All credit go to Alexey Sokolov who made the nice package [atom-smart-template](https://github.com/AlexeySokolov/atom-smart-template).
+Most credit goes to Alexey Sokolov who made the nice package [atom-smart-template](https://github.com/AlexeySokolov/atom-smart-template).

 This package adds some predefined React templates to the templating engine.

+* React components with CSS-modules and a test file
+* Alt actions and stores